Open-Hexagon/oh3/asset_system/README.md

 # Asset system
 ## Overview
-The asset system works using a global index (see `index.lua`) that sends load and change notifications to one or multiple asset mirrors (see `mirror.lua`) in different threads which then update their contents.
+The asset system works using a global index (see `index.lua`) that sends load and change notifications (see `mirror_server.lua`) to one or multiple asset mirrors (see `mirror_client.lua`) in different threads which then update their contents.

 All loading happens in the main asset thread where the global index is created and updated.
 To load an asset any thread has to request for it to be loaded.
 A reload can also be requested.

+The index internally uses ids that uniquely identify assets using their loader and the arguments passed to it.
+Already loaded assets are not reloaded when requested again.

+The keys in the mirror are supplied by the user.
+Only assets that have a user supplied key get mirrored.
+It is possible to retroactively add a key to an asset by requesting it again (this will not cause a reload).

-For operations that require to be run on the main thread (e.g. shader compilation) the loading process sends a request to the main thread which after finishing its frame processes it and sends the result back to the loading thread.
+For operations that require to be run on the main thread (e.g. opengl shader compilation) the loading process sends a request to the main thread which after finishing its frame processes it and sends the result back to the loading thread.

-If hot reloading is enabled the watcher thread (see `watcher.lua`) will send file change notifications to the asset thread causing certain assets to be reloaded.
+Assets can depend on any type of external resource (files or data from a channel).
+Any thread can send change notifications causing certain assets to be reloaded.
+Change notifications need to be sent by the user if the resource is not a file or if hot reloading is disabled.
+If hot reloading is enabled the file monitor thread (see `file_monitor/init.lua`) will send change notifications for files.

 ```mermaid
 graph TD;